michal-szymczak-ui-developer/fluid-ui-documentation/docs/settings.md

 # Settings

 ::: tip :bulb: Below steps are optional.
-All settings are already defined by CSS variables.
+All settings are already defined by CSS variables - it's up to you whether to change them.
 :::

 ## Design tokens